domroutley/ADO_repo_stats/README.md

 - [ ] Average time per build

 ### Release file contains...
-- [ ] Number of releases
-- [ ] Number of release definitions
+For each release:
-- [ ] Number of releases per definition
+- [ ] Release definition
 - [ ] Number of deployments and their status (sort by release definition)
+- [ ] What environment release was made into

 ### All file contains...
 - Everything that the other files do, in one big long list